GuiAgapito/clima_sense/README.md

 ## Installation

 1. Clone this repository: `git clone https://github.com/GuiAgapito/clima_sensegi.git`
-2. Navigate to the project directory: `cd your-directory`
+2. Navigate to the project directory: `cd clima_sense`

 ## How to Use